ShaAnder/calculator/readme.md

 ### Why This?

-As I said in the introduction I have become empassioned with maths in my later years and want to build apps and programs around it, this is the first step in a series of projects I will create to help people enjoy the subject more
+As I said in the introduction I have become empassioned with maths in my later years and lately I have become fascinated with how they work and can i build one with code!

 ## Project Brief